City-level Fan Festival tracker

 Are World Cup 2026 Fan Festivals free?

-Where should I check Fan Festival registration?
+Where should I check Fan Festival entry rules?

 Start with FIFA and the official host-city or venue page.
 Do not rely on social posts, private watch-party ads, or screenshots for registration, capacity, hours, bag policy, or entry rules.